breakdowns/slam-mirrorbot/README.md

 ```

 ## Using Service Accounts for uploading to avoid user rate limit
-For Service Account to work, you must set **USE_SERVICE_ACCOUNTS="True"** in config file or environment variables
+For Service Account to work, you must set **USE_SERVICE_ACCOUNTS="True"** in config file or environment variables,
-Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts
+Many thanks to [AutoRClone](https://github.com/xyou365/AutoRclone) for the scripts.
-**NOTE**: Using service accounts is only recommended while uploading to a Team Drive.
+**NOTE**: Using Service Accounts is only recommended while uploading to a Team Drive.

 ## Generate Service Accounts.
 [What is service account](https://cloud.google.com/iam/docs/service-accounts)